opencomputeproject/SAI/doc/SAI-Proposal-FRR.md

 them directly.
 This has been confirmed by feedback we received from hardware vendors after we presented the first draft of this proposal

+Furthermore, to simplify the operation of the switching entity, it is desired that the control plane provides the identifiers of the BFD session of port that is associated with given next hop group.

 # Proposal
 ## Current SAI object model